Your Medical Care Management

 Making Healthcare Decisions

 With all this information and medical terms, how does one decide on the best course of treatment for them.
 SPIN has created a worksheet for you to compare options applying a perspective of risks and rewards for you.
-Maybe this can help you clarify what is possible and make your decision.
+This can help you clarify what is possible and help you make your decisions.